WHAT IS THE PROVINCIAL NOMINEE PROGRAM?

 The BCPNP issues invitations based on the annual allocation of provincial nominations and the program’s processing capacity.
 Information about invitations to apply including invitation dates, number of invitations issued and minimum scores by category are be posted on the BC PNP website.

 The BCPNP will not nominate an applicant if they are in Canada and out of status.
-If a foreign worker’s work permit is near expiry, applicants must work with their employers, who must apply for a Labour Market Impact Assessment (LMIA), if necessary, and new work permit, so that the applicant continues to hold status while the nomination application is being processed.
+If a foreign worker’s work permit is near expiry, applicants must work with their employers who must apply for a Labour Market Impact Assessment (LMIA) and work permit, or LMIA-exempt work permit, so that the applicant continues to hold status while the nomination application is being processed.